llakala/synaptic-standard/README.md

 FORGET to import the file, you have a very frustrating bug on your hands, where you're making changes and rebuilding, but nothing seems to be applying.

-So, if you're splitting a ton, you end up babysitting your imports all the time.
-And if you don't split very much, you end up with the same problem as when you had a single `configuration.nix` file.
-How do we get all the benefits of splitting, without needing to constantly deal with imports?
+We found the dawback of splitting: you end up babysitting your imports all the time.
+How do we keep the semantic colocation from splitting, while not having to constantly update our `default.nix`?
 I believe the solution to this is a good auto-import function.
-No more fussing with `default.nix`: now, you can make new files as often as you want.
+Now, you can make new files as often as you want.

 ## Auto-imports shouldn't just be flat